rajv96/Stock_price_prediction_using_time_series_analysis/README.md

 ![](images/Capture_3.PNG)

-As we can observe, the FB prophet model with exogeneous variables has the least rmse value (7.986691e+06) and has a better fit compared to other models.
+As we can observe, the FB prophet model with exogeneous variables has the least RMSE value (7.986691e+06) and has a better fit compared to other models.